Diabetic Kidney Disease: General management

 Differential diagnoses of proteinuric kidney disease in diabetic patients includes other proteinuric glomerular diseases, such as focal segmental glomerulosclerosis, IgA nephropathy, membranous glomerulonephritis, minimal change disease, amyloid kidney disease, lupus nephritis, HIV nephropathy, HCV/HBV-associated kidney disease, etc.

 Differential diagnosis for non-proteinuric kidney disease falls along pre-renal, renal and post-renal categories, as detailed in the section on diagnosis of acute kidney injury.
-However, a few conditions that are frequently responsible for acute increases in serum creatinine in diabetic patients include volume depletion (e.g. due to diuretics), particularly in the setting of RAAS blockade; urinary obstruction; and adverse effects of medications (eg, NSAIDs, medications causing allergic interstitial nephritis).
+However, a few conditions that are frequently responsible for acute increases in serum creatinine in people with diabetes include volume depletion (e.g., due to diuretics), particularly in the setting of RAAS blockade; urinary obstruction; and adverse effects of medications (e.g., NSAIDs, medications causing allergic interstitial nephritis).

-Red flags suggesting non-DKD etiologies for kidney disease in diabetic patients
+Red flags suggesting non-DKD etiologies for kidney disease in people with diabetes

 Albuminuria <5 yrs after the onset of type 1 diabetes